Retrieving Classes of Causal Orders with Inconsistent Knowledge Bases: Abstract

 \section{Abstract}

-Causal discovery is essential for understanding complex systems, yet traditional methods often depend on strong, untestable assumptions, making the process challenging.
-Large Language Models (LLMs) present a promising alternative for extracting causal insights from text-based metadata, which consolidates domain expertise.
-However, LLMs are prone to unreliability and hallucinations, necessitating strategies that account for their limitations.
-One such strategy involves leveraging a consistency measure to evaluate reliability.
-Additionally, most text metadata does not clearly distinguish direct causal relationships from indirect ones, further complicating the inference of causal graphs.
-As a result, focusing on causal orderings, rather than causal graphs, emerges as a more practical and robust approach.
-We propose a novel method to derive a distribution of acyclic tournaments (representing plausible causal orders) that maximizes a consistency score.
-Our approach begins by computing pairwise consistency scores between variables, yielding a cyclic tournament that aggregates these scores.
-From this structure, we identify optimal acyclic tournaments compatible with the original tournament, prioritizing those that maximize consistency across all configurations.
-We tested our method on both classical and well-established bechmarks, as well as real-world datasets from epidemiology and public health.
-Our results demonstrate the effectiveness of our approach in recovering distributions causal orders with minimal error.
+Traditional causal discovery methods often depend on strong, untestable assumptions, making them unreliable in real-world applications.
+In this context, Large Language Models (LLMs) have emerged as a promising alternative for extracting causal knowledge from text-based metadata, effectively consolidating domain expertise.
+However, LLMs are prone to hallucinations, necessitating strategies that account for these limitations.
+One effective approach is to use a consistency measure as a proxy of reliability.
+Moreover, LLMs do not clearly distinguish direct from indirect causal relationships, complicating the discovery of causal Directed Acyclic Graphs (DAGs), which are often sparse.
+This ambiguity is evident in the way informal sentences are formulated in various domains.
+For this reason, focusing on causal orders provides a more practical and direct task for LLMs.
+We propose a new method for deriving abstractions of causal orders that maximizes a consistency score obtained from an LLM.
+Our approach begins by computing pairwise consistency scores between variables, from which we construct a semi-complete partially directed graph that consolidates these scores into an abstraction.
+Using this structure, we identify both a maximally oriented partially directed acyclic graph and an optimal set of acyclic tournaments that maximize consistency across all configurations.
+We further demonstrate how both the abstraction and the class of causal orders can be used to estimate causal effects.
+We evaluate our method on a wide set of causal DAGs extracted from scientific literature in epidemiology and public health.
+Our results show that the proposed approach can effectively recover the correct causal order, providing a reliable and practical LLM-assisted causal framework.